carloshmartins/Swift-Data-Structure-Algorithm/README.md

 ## LeetCode

-## Books
+## Books for Study

-- Cracking The Code Interview
+- Cracking The Code Interview by Gayle Laakmann Mcdowell 6th edition
-- Data Structures & Algorithm in Swift
+- Data Structures & Algorithm in Swift by Matthijs Hollemans
+- De-Coding The Technical Interview Process

 Feel free to solve and share other solutions.
 If you have any questions about the solution, ask me on this repository or email me, juliaomartinsch@gmail.com